friendly-developer/neighborhood_app_native/README.md

 ## Steps to run
 * Use [this website to ](https://gvsvarun.github.io/neighborhood_app_native/) launch and view the map.

+Alternatively

+* Download or clone the repository
+* Open the folder and run ```index.html``` in any modern browser

-* Use the text box to filter out of the options that are available
-* Click on the marker to display its ratings
+Use the text box to filter out of the options that are available Click on the marker to display its ratings

 Copyright (c) 2016 Varun G